-I live in a small Victorian house without a lot of closets, so I have to be creative to stash all my stuff.
+I live in an older house without a lot of closets or pantries, so I have to be creative to stash all my stuff.
 This hodge-podge of storage spaces can lead to the disappearance of supplies or “Where-did-I-put-that?”
 Syndrome.

 Resolve to no longer be a “Doomsday Hoarder”.
 Check out these 6 OCD hacks to help organize your supplies and bring order to the chaos.